luhyxi/pits-of-gehenna/README.md

 - Vite & React

 ## TODO:
-() - Add new body image for each page
+[X] - Add new body image for each page
+[ ] - Make a the rest of the texts